listendev/lstn/docs/cheatsheet.md

 ### Flags

 ```
---dir string   the directory where Argus binary is
+--dir string   the directory where the argus binary is
 ```

 ### Config Flags